 STORAGE CONTAINER: A structure larger than 32 square feet used for holding objects or debris.

-STRUCTURE: A combination of materials to form a construction for use, occupancy, or ornamentation whether installed on, above, or below the surface of land or water, with the exception of structures located outside of flood hazard areas less than 32 square feet in size which do not encroach upon setbacks or the shoreline protection area.
-In addition, swings, slides and other children's play equipment located outside of flood hazard areas shall not be considered a structure unless they include an enclosed area of the equipment 32 square feet or greater.
-For the purpose of flood hazard regulation, a structure shall mean any walled and roof building, as well as manufactured home, and shall include gas or liquid storage tanks.
+STRUCTURE: A combination of materials to form a construction for use, occupancy, or ornamentation whether installed on, above, or below the surface of land or water, with the exception of structures less than 32 square feet in size which do not encroach upon setbacks or the shoreline protection area.